Strength Training Plan for Runners – Introduction

 This program is designed to be done alongside your running training.

-Each workout is a full-body program built around straightforward super-productive compound exercises to make the best use of your time and energy.
+Each workout is a full-body program built around straightforward, super-productive compound exercises that maximize time and energy.
+It also includes exercises specifically designed to boost running performance.

 Warm-up